terascope/standard-assets/docs/operations/routed_sender.md

 ```

-Here is a representation of what the processor will do with the configuration listed in the job above
+Output from the example job

 ```javascript
 const data = [